 - If the icing is too thin, add more powdered sugar.
 If it’s too thick, add more milk or lemon juice.

 To ice the lemon loaf

 - Spoon the icing over the top of the lemon loaf covering as much of the top as possible.
 Use a flat spatula, a knife, or the back of a spoon to spread the icing out to the edges.

 - The icing consistency should be thick enough that it won’t drip down the sides of the loaf.
 If you like the drips or want a thin glaze, add more non-dairy milk or lemon juice to the icing to thin it out.

-- Use a kitchen scale and the gram measurements for the best results.
+- Weigh the ingredients: For best results use a kitchen scale and the gram measurements above to measure the ingredients.

-- Folding the ingredients together is the key to keeping this vegan lemon loaf soft and fluffy.
+- Fold the ingredients together: This is the key to keeping this vegan lemon loaf soft and fluffy.
 You'll want to slide a sturdy flat spatula along the side of the bowl to scoop the ingredients from the bottom of the bowl up to the top.
 Turn the bowl and repeat until the ingredients are well combined with no patches of dry flour.

 Nutrition Information:Yield: 10 Serving Size: 1

 Amount Per Serving: Calories: 220Total Fat: 1gSodium: 238mgCarbohydrates: 50gFiber: 2gSugar: 28gProtein: 4g

 **Nutritional info is provided as an estimate based on the ingredients I used and for convenience and as a courtesy only.**